 Funding Criteria and Assessment

-- Project Budget: Demonstrated value for money, project costs are realistic.
-Consideration given to in-kind contributions and other sources of funding secured
+- Project Budget - Demonstrated value for money and realistic project costs.
+Favorable consideration will be given to additional sources of funding secured and in-kind contributions

 Applications may be approved subject to clarification or additional information requested; if the applicant is unable to provide this information, funding may be reassigned to other projects.

 Release and Use of Funds

 If applicants are awarded funding, they will receive a letter from EDLRP outlining the total amount awarded, terms and conditions, and a funding disbursement schedule.
 The letter will also include a Funding Agreement document, which describes conditions attached to the use of these funds (e.g., reporting requirements).
 Payment of funds for a project may be subject to the negotiation of a funding agreement between the applicant and EDLRP.
 The first funding disbursement is expected to be released in May 2020.
 Please note that all awarded funding must be spent by November 30, 2020 (approximately seven months in total).

 Funds shall only be used for the purposes outlined in the original funding application.
 Any changes to the scale and activities, including changes in budget and programming, must be reported in writing to, and receive approval by, EDLRP.

 Starting work on a project before the execution of a funding agreement may make the application ineligible for funding.
 Project work will be expected to commence within two months of the executed funding agreement, or as agreed to by both parties.
 Funds may be withdrawn if the project has not commenced within the agreed upon timeframe.

 All successful applicants are required to submit an activity report detailing how they used the awarded funding.
 This report and any other reporting requirements as outlined in the Funding Agreement must be submitted no later than December 11, 2020.
 Failure to provide report(s) may result in the applicant or applicant’s organization being ineligible for subsequent City of Ottawa funding.